gergelj/everything-databricks/terraform/azure_serverless/README.md

 storage_account_name   = "myucstorage"   # must be globally unique, lowercase alphanumeric storage_container_name = "demo"

+# Front-end PrivateLink (existing VNet + subnet)
+privatelink_subnet_id = "/subscriptions/.../resourceGroups/.../providers/Microsoft.Network/virtualNetworks/<vnet>/subnets/<subnet>"
+privatelink_vnet_id   = "/subscriptions/.../resourceGroups/.../providers/Microsoft.Network/virtualNetworks/<vnet>"

 tags = {
   Owner = "your.name@example.com"
 }
 ```

+## Networking

+This deployment locks down both directions of network access:

+- **Storage account is private.** `module.connect_storage` creates the ADLS Gen2
+  account with `public_network_access_enabled = false`, so it is not reachable
+  over the public internet.
+- **Serverless → storage (back end).** A **Network Connectivity Configuration
+  (NCC)** is created and bound to the workspace (`ncc.tf`), with private endpoint
+  rules for the `blob` and `dfs` sub-resources of the storage account.
+The blob
+  and dfs rules are created sequentially (with a short `time_sleep` between them)
+  to avoid overloading the account API.
+Serverless compute uses these rules to
+  reach the storage account privately.
+- **Auto-approval on storage.** `ncc_auto_approve.tf` reads the pending private
+  endpoint connections on the storage account and approves them via the `azapi`
+  provider, so you don't have to approve them by hand in the Azure portal.
+The
+  two connections are approved sequentially to avoid a `409
+  StorageAccountOperationInProgress` conflict.
+- **Workspace UI/API (front end).** `frontend_privatelink.tf` creates a private
+  endpoint for the `databricks_ui_api` sub-resource in your subnet, plus a
+  `privatelink.azuredatabricks.net` private DNS zone linked to your VNet so the
+  workspace hostname resolves to the private IP.

+> **Note:** `public_network_access_enabled` is intentionally left **`true`** on
+> the *workspace* (see `databricks.tf`), so the workspace UI/API remains
+> reachable publicly *and* over the front-end private endpoint.
+Set it to
+> `false` if you want to force private-only access.